 30 Tips for Living Vegan

 November is vegan month, and we couldn’t be prouder to be a plant-based company.
 In addition to leading in total food transparency by connecting you to our farmers (who grow and harvest using only plant-based cultivation methods), we also like to lead by example when it comes to keeping our plates full of fresh and healthful organic vegan food.
-We’ve put together a list of our best tips—one for each day of the month.
+We’ve put together a list of our best tips for living vegan — one for each day of the month — but you can use these plant-based living tips all year long!

 1. Plan ahead.
 Regardless of whether you’re just starting your vegan journey or have been doing it for years, planning what to eat ahead of time becomes part of your routine and is a big help to any hosts who might not know what to feed you.